FarronF/limerick-council-meetings/meetings/2022/11/02-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Draft Budgetary Plan Meeting of the Municipal District of Newcastle West - 26th October 2022.md

 He outlined marketing examples some of which include Invest Limerick, the Creation of a suite

-of new invest assets to promote Limerick as a prime location for investment--- 3
+of new invest assets to promote Limerick as a prime location for investment
+---
+3

 He referred to the Collaborative campaigns with Third Level partners on CAO Deadline Social